10 Best Deodorants for Men Tested and Reviewed

 - Unique, mild scent

 - Not totally natural – contains some aluminum

 9. Herban Cowboy Maximum Protection

-The recipe for this deodorant contains many extracts, silver, zinc, rice starch, and aloe barbadensis leaf juice.
-Natural ingredients, especially the aloe juice, make this deodorant an ideal candidate for people with sensitive skin.
+The recipe contains many extracts, silver, zinc, rice starch, and aloe barbadensis leaf juice.
+Natural ingredients, especially the aloe juice, make this an ideal candidate for people with sensitive skin.

-This deodorant is expensive, running about $8 per stick.
+This product is expensive, running about $8 per stick.

 - 100% vegan, all-natural, no aluminum, no parabens, no alcohol, etc.

 - Not good for strenuous activity like intense exercise or running

 - Not an antiperspirant – will not block perspiration

 - Fragrance diminishes quickly – poor endurance